 The Organization has a spending policy of appropriating for distribution each year the endowment income to supplement operating income.
-For the year ended December 31, 2015, the Board of Directors voted to appropriate \$8,421 for distribution from endowment assets.
+For the years ended December 31, 2016 and 2015, the Board of Directors voted to appropriate \$9,630 and \$8,421 for distribution from endowment assets.
 The Organizations takes a conservative approach to investing its endowment funds, which are maintained in mutual funds and are reported as Evans Endowment Investments in the accompanying Statement of Financial Position.